 Please note the following recommendations and policy updates.

-Exceptions: One person is allowed to accompany patient to a 1st trimester dating/viability ultrasound appointment and to the 20-week anatomy ultrasound appointment only.
+- ONE visitor is allowed to accompany patient to a 1st trimester dating/viability appointment.

 2. We recommend wearing a mask to your appointment (as well as your accompanying visitor).